New Hudson in Allegany County, New York — The American Northeast (Mid-Atlantic)

 In memory of Gardner L. Whipple, Cuba, N.Y., who loved and visited the Bog for 50 years.

 Marker series.
 This marker is included in the Civilian Conservation Corps marker series.

 Location.
 42° 18.332′ N, 78° 14.998′ W. Marker is in New Hudson, New York, in Allegany County.
 Marker can be reached from the intersection of New Hudson Road and Briggs Road.
+Marker is at a parking area off New Hudson Road very near the intersection with Briggs Road.
 Touch for map.
-Marker is at a parking area off New Hudson Road very near the intersection with Briggs Road.
 Marker is in this post office area: Black Creek NY 14714, United States of America.
+Touch for directions.

 Also see . . .
 Hanging Bog Natural Wildlife Area - New York State Department of Environmental Conservation.
 (Submitted on July 31, 2015, by Anton Schwarzmueller of Wilson, New York.)